zukunft/zukunft.com/docs/code_functions_all.md

 \-- db helper
     \-- sql_insert_call_with_par
         \-- list_db_write - get a list of all sql function names that are needed to add all objects of this list to the database
+    \-- sql_delete_call_with_par
+        \-- list_db_write - get a list of all sql function names that are needed to delete all objects of this list from the database
     \-- select_by_name
         \-- list_db_write - select a word list by names
 \-- loading / database access object (DAO) functions